The first three films in the sprawling Stephen King-based franchise get the Blu-ray treatment in a boxset to be approached with caution.

 Beginning with a blood-thirsty bang (the film’s opening five minutes are, admittedly, excellent), Children of the Corn is ultimately sunk by Kiersch’s anonymous direction and cumbersome pacing, and some thoroughly naff performances; criticisms that can only be partially fired at David Price’s significantly better part II.
 Besides moving the surviving creepy youngsters from their isolated community to the next rural town over, The Final Sacrifice is largely the same but livelier; the efficient Price – who’d just cut his teeth on another surprisingly decent sequel, Son of Darkness: To Die For II (1991), alongside Corn II‘s Rosalind Allen – amping up the spectacle with budget-stretching abandon.
 Terence Knox and Paul Scherrer are just about passable as the estranged dad-and-lad team squaring up against what’s left of Isaac’s disciples, though scripters A.L.
 Katz and Gilbert Adler are uninterested in exploring their strained relationship beyond hoary, shouty exposition.
 Understandably, Katz and Adler, a pair of Tales From the Crypt alumni, are more comfortable with their narrative’s rich vein of deliciously daft horror comic ghoulishness.

 If Final Sacrifice is enjoyably silly, then Urban Harvest is a full-on, absurdist delight, helmer James D.R.
 Hickox (his debut) clearly having learnt a thing or twelve about creative bombast from his big brother, Anthony: director of Waxwork (1988) and Children of the Corn III‘s executive producer.
 Noticeably cribbing several beats from Anthony’s own terrific third-quel, Hellraiser III: Hell On Earth (1992) (Urban Harvest‘s grand finale in particular is near enough a shot-for-shot rephrasing of Hell On Earth‘s show-stopping nightclub massacre), Hickox delivers a similarly pounding and entertaining pulp humdinger.
 Hickox’s greatest achievement, however, is his re-pointing of the Corn saga-so-far’s quietly pertinent (if sloppily put forth) streaks of social commentary.
-His anarchic swipes at religion and big business compliment the generational metaphor of parts one and two very nicely indeed.
+His anarchic swipes at religion and big business complement the generational metaphor of parts one and two very nicely indeed.
 Demonic Toys‘ (1992) Daniel Cerny makes a good fist of another malevolent moppet part as evil Isaac acolyte Eli (who, as the film’s title suggests, is spreading corn-y terror throughout the big city), and make-up wiz Screaming Mad George’s clunky but typically surreal FX work hit the spot.

 Initially bundled together as a three pack back in 1999 by sell-through tape specialists Cinema Club, Children of the Corns unos, dos and tres – which, as Waddell points out, are effectively the franchise’s first self-contained act – have remained almost constantly in print as a unit ever since (well, here on British soil anyway).
 Cinema Club’s inaugural 2000 DVD boxset was a humble, vanilla affair, with Anchor Bay UK trumping it in 2004 with a lenticular sleeved digipak that showcased decent anamorphic transfers and a smattering of extra features, all of which would be ported over to bargain bin outfit Boulevard’s 2010 re-press.